turbonemesis/create-react-app/README.md

 Create React App works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/facebook/create-react-app/issues/new).

+## Development of this forked repo

+`cd into packages/react-error-overlay && npm i` first, before you `cd ../.. && npm i`, to get around the postinstall script errors on initial clone.

 ## Quick Overview